paretoman/votekit/tutorial/election.md

 ## Election

-Election runs one of two election functions: electionRun or electionDistrictsRun.
+Election runs one of two election functions: electionRun or districtElection.

-The function electionDistrictsRun compiles district and statewide votes and results.
+The function districtElection compiles district and statewide votes and results.

 Election may be called by [ElectionSampler](electionSampler.md) to run multiple elections.